AlexDenisov/FrameAccessor/README.md

 ```

 Please note that if your installation fails, it may be because you are installing with a version of Git lower than CocoaPods is expecting.
 Please ensure that you are running Git >= **1.8.0** by executing `git --version`.
 You can get a full picture of the installation details by executing `pod install --verbose`.

-### Manual Install

-All you need to do is drop `FrameAccessor` files into your project, and add `#include "FrameAccessor.h"` to the top of files that will use it.

 ## Example Usage